How to Eat Well in a Processed Food World (Without Overthinking It)

 • Factory farms are pumping animals full of antibiotics.
 Hello, superbugs.

-• Processed food = addictive on purpose.
+• Processed food is engineered to keep you eating.
 These people have scientists studying your brain to make snacks you can’t stop eating.

 It’s bad for us, it’s bad for the planet, and the worst part?
 It’s totally avoidable if enough of us stop buying into it.